2243038/data-analyst-Simran/README.md

 ## Data Wrangling Project

-### Project Title: Data Analytics Platform (DAP) Implementation for Enhanced Admission Procedures at UCW Registrar's Office
+Project Title: Data Analytics Platform (DAP) Implementation for Enhanced Recruitment and Selection Procedures at UCW HR Department
 #### Objective
-The primary goal of this project was to implement a Data Analytics Platform (DAP) to improve the performance of admission procedures at the University Canada West (UCW) Registrar's Office.
-By leveraging AWS services and following a structured data analytics approach, the project aimed to enhance the efficiency, accuracy, and insights derived from the admission process data.
+The primary goal of this project was to implement a Data Analytics Platform (DAP) to improve the performance of recruitment and selection procedures at the University Canada West (UCW) HR Department.
+By leveraging AWS services and following a structured data analytics approach, the project aimed to enhance the efficiency, accuracy, and insights derived from recruitment process data.

 #### Background
-The UCW Registrar's Office had accumulated data from various aspects of the admission process, including applications, admission requirements, enrollment, and staff interactions.
+The UCW HR Department had accumulated data from various aspects of the recruitment and selection process, including job applications, candidate assessments, interview records, and onboarding activities.
 However, this data was often scattered across different systems, making it challenging to derive meaningful insights.
-The implementation of a DAP facilitated better decision-making and more efficient admission procedures.
+The implementation of a DAP facilitated better decision-making and more efficient recruitment procedures.

-#### Dataset
+Dataset
-The data wrangling process involved various datasets, including:
+#### The data wrangling process involved various datasets, including:

-- Applications: Containing applicant details such as name, date of birth, gender, application date, and desired major.
+#### Job Applications: Containing candidate details such as name, date of birth, gender, application date, and applied position.
-- Admission Requirements: Information on specific requirements for each program.
+Candidate Assessments: Information on assessment scores, test results, and evaluations.
+Interview Records: Data from interview schedules, feedback, and outcomes.
-- Enrollment Data: Records of successful enrollments.
+Onboarding Activities: Records of successful onboarding processes and related activities.
-- Staff Interactions: Data from staff emails, meetings, and calls related to the admission process.

 #### Methodology
 The project followed a 15-step Data Analytics Platform implementation process:

-1. Data Analytical Question Formulation
+#### Data Analytical Question Formulation
-2. Data Discovery
+#### Data Discovery
-3. Data Storage Design
+#### Data Storage Design
-4. Test Dataset Generation
+#### Test Dataset Generation
-5. Data Ingestion
+#### Data Ingestion
-6. Data Storage
+#### Data Storage
-7. Data Pipeline Design
+#### Data Pipeline Design
-8. Data Cleaning
+#### Data Cleaning
-9. Data Structuring
+#### Data Structuring
-10. Data Pipeline Implementation
+#### Data Pipeline Implementation
-11. Data Analysis
+#### Data Analysis
-12. Data Visualization
+#### Data Visualization
-13. Data Publishing
+#### Data Publishing
-14. Data Enriching
+#### Data Enriching
-15. Data Protection
+#### Data Protection
 <img width="748" alt="simraan" src="https://github.com/user-attachments/assets/1ff80213-f1ad-4224-82d2-b46eaf3713d6">

-#### AWS Architecture and Tools
+AWS Architecture and Tools
 The DAP utilized the following AWS services and components:

-1. Amazon S3: For data storage, with multiple buckets for different stages of data processing.
+Amazon S3: For data storage, with multiple buckets for different stages of data processing.
-2. AWS Glue: For data integration and ETL (Extract, Transform, Load) processes.
+AWS Glue: For data integration and ETL (Extract, Transform, Load) processes.
-3. AWS Glue DataBrew: For data preparation and transformation.
+AWS Glue DataBrew: For data preparation and transformation.
-4. Amazon Athena: For querying data stored in S3.
+Amazon Athena: For querying data stored in S3.
-5. Amazon QuickSight: For data visualization and dashboard creation.
+Amazon QuickSight: For data visualization and dashboard creation.
-6. Amazon EC2: For hosting custom applications or processing tasks.
+Amazon EC2: For hosting custom applications or processing tasks.
 The architecture also included:

-- Data pipelines for the Registrar's Office
+Data pipelines for the HR Department
-- Data Catalog for metadata management
+Data Catalog for metadata management
-- Web Server and General Server for hosting applications
+Web Server and General Server for hosting applications
 #### Key Metrics
 The project focused on four types of metrics:

-1. Descriptive Metric: Application Completion Rate
+#### Descriptive Metric: Application to Interview Conversion Rate
-   - Data Source: Applications
+Data Source: Job Applications
-2. Diagnostic Metric: Error Rate in Application Submission
+Diagnostic Metric: Candidate Drop-off Rate
-   - Data Source: Admission Requirements
+Data Source: Candidate Assessments
-3. Predictive Metric: Application Yield Rate
+Predictive Metric: Interview to Hire Conversion Rate Data Source: Interview Records
-   - Data Source: Enrollment
-4. Prescriptive Metric: Application Resource Allocation Index
+Prescriptive Metric: Onboarding Efficiency Index
-   - Data Sources: Staff Email, Staff Meeting, Staff Calls
+Data Sources: Onboarding Activities
 #### Data Flow
-1. Raw data was ingested into the "Admission/Landing" S3 bucket.
+Raw data was ingested into the "Recruitment/Landing" S3 bucket.
-2. Data was then processed and moved to the "Admission/Raw" bucket.
+Data was then processed and moved to the "Recruitment/Raw" bucket.
-3. Further processing occurred, and data was stored in the "Admission/Trusted" bucket.
+Further processing occurred, and data was stored in the "Recruitment/Trusted" bucket.
-4. Finally, curated data was stored in the "Admission/Curated" bucket.
+Finally, curated data was stored in the "Recruitment/Curated" bucket.
-5. The curated data was then used for analysis, visualization, and creation of data products.
+The curated data was then used for analysis, visualization, and creation of data products.

-#### Security and Compliance
+Security and Compliance
-The architecture included security measures, as indicated by the security-related icons in the bottom-left corner of the image.
+The architecture included security measures, such as encryption, access controls, and compliance with data protection regulations, to ensure the safety and confidentiality of HR data.

 #### Deliverables
-1. A fully implemented Data Analytics Platform on AWS
-2. Cleaned and transformed datasets ready for analysis
-3. Interactive dashboards for visualizing key admission metrics
-4. Documentation of the data wrangling and analysis processes
-5. Recommendations for improving admission procedures based on the insights gained
+A fully implemented Data Analytics Platform on AWS Cleaned and transformed datasets ready for analysis Interactive dashboards for visualizing key recruitment metrics Documentation of the data wrangling and analysis processes Recommendations for improving recruitment procedures based on the insights gained Timeline

-#### Timeline
 The project timeline was 9 weeks.
 ## Descriptive Analysis Project

 ### Project Title: Implementing an AWS-Based Data Analytics Platform to Optimize Business License Issuance in Vancouver